My name is Caroline and I’m the travel writer and photographer behind Pack The Suitcases.

-What kind of holidays/travel do I write about here?
+What kind of travel do I write about?

-European city breaks are the ‘bread and butter’ of our travel, as well as local UK breaks.
-But we’re lucky enough to have friends in Japan so really specialise in that too.
+European city breaks are the ‘bread and butter’ of my travel, especially Madeira, as well as local UK breaks.
+But I’m lucky enough to have friends in Japan so really specialise in that too.

-- I don’t do all-inclusives, package holidays, packing light, super luxury, or roughing it.
-We never drive abroad and try to avoid it here in the UK too.
-I’m allergic to backpacks and any kind of ‘outdoorsy’ stuff (apart from walking and horse riding).
-I also don’t see the point of splurging all your spends on a swanky hotel when you’re only going to sleep there.
+- I don’t do all-inclusive, package holidays, packing light, super luxury, or roughing it.
+I never drive abroad and try to avoid it here in the UK too.
+I’m allergic to any kind of ‘outdoorsy’ stuff (apart from walking and horse riding).
+I don’t see the point of splurging all your spends on a super swanky hotel when you’re only going to sleep there.
 As long as it has a decent shower and a well-placed plug socket for hair straighteners, I’m happy.

 - I do do spending far too much on new outfits for the trip (but I always manage to pack the suitcase successfully – see what I did there?
-This is what it’s come to…).We usually stay in apartments or mid-range hotels when we’re away.
-I love cramming in loads of off-the-beaten-track exploring, culture, museums/galleries, ALL THE FOOD, local beer/gin and day trips on trains.
-Love a good coastal train journey with a nice village at the end of it.
-Also gin.
+Ha).
+I usually stay in apartments or mid-range hotels.
+I love cramming in loads of off-the-beaten-track exploring, getting some culture with museums/galleries, finding pretty spots and cobbled streets, visiting gardens, eating ALL THE FOOD, trying local craft beer, and doing day trips on trains.
+Bloody love a good coastal train journey.
+Bonus points if it has a nice village pub at the end of it.

 - Facebook @packthesuitcases